 So, after a week of resting, we re-cupped.
 Gathering those nearby, we set up and waited in anticipation.
 The fragrance after grinding was potent, you could almost picture yourself sitting at a sushi bar getting your palate ready with the ginger that was offered to you.
 This time, when we tasted it one-by-one there was silence, but everyone had the same look on their face.
 The face of excitement, the coffee changed for the better after it had rested.
 Now it was beautiful!

 Much like a fine wine, freshly roasted coffee gets better with time…well, to an extent of course.
 Within the first 24 hours immediately following roasting, beans will lose about 40% of the trapped CO2.
 As time passes oxidation will take place; oxygen seeps into the beans and begins the staling process.

-Attempting to find that sweet spot between freshly roasted and the beginnings of oxidization for a perfect cup is never easy.
+Attempting to find that sweet spot between freshly roasted and the beginnings of oxidisation for a perfect cup is never easy.
 Different origins always hold different optimum brewing points.
 This was proven yet again in our third cupping session.
 We allowed the coffee to rest for just over two weeks.
-Its “wow” factor, due to aging, had been noticeably watered down.
+Its “wow” factor, due to ageing, had been noticeably watered down.

 Under the optimum resting period and an open mind, this coffee is absolutely something to keep your eye on as your coffee journey develops.